paketo-buildpacks/packit/README.md

 * [chronos](./chronos): Package chronos provides clock functionality that can be useful when developing and testing Cloud Native Buildpacks.

+* [draft](./draft): Package draft provides a mechanism for combining Buildpack Plan entries for a dependency into an entry whose version and layer metadata meet all of the entries' specifications.
+Useful during the build phase.
+See [the CNB Buildpacks specification](https://github.com/buildpacks/spec/blob/main/buildpack.md#purpose-2) for context.

 * [fakes](./fakes)

 * [fs](./fs): Package fs provides a set of filesystem helpers that can be useful when developing Cloud Native Buildpacks.